ddc-java-14/capstone-proposal-Sergio-Valdez/docs/index.md

 ## Intended users

+* a Nerd who loves Data!
-As a data enthusiast, I love the idea of keeping a record of my own life analytics and want an app that would simplify this curious data.
+> As a Data enthusiast, I want a app that create analytics of my own life, So i can observe my own curious data.

+* A Athlete!
-As an Athlete, I want an app that keeps a sharp grade for my exercise routine and can also set and log alarms into one app seamlessly so that I can track my goals and have a comprehensive understanding of my routine
+>As a athlete, I want an app that keeps a sharp grade for my exercise routine, so that I can track my goals and have a comprehensive understanding of my routine.

+* A Busy Worker!
-As a busy worker, I want a record of my work efforts to see where my burnouts lay and where my vacations are best assigned
+>As a busy worker, I want a record of my work efforts to see where my burnouts lay and where my vacations are best assigned

+* A Productive person!

-As someone who loses track of time easily, I want an app that helps me manage my routine and time better so that I can keep focused and avoid unproductivity.
+> As someone who loses track of time easily, I want an app that helps me manage my routine and time better so that I can keep focused and avoid unproductivity.

+A Medicinal user!

+> As someone who needs routine medicine, I want an app that helps keep track of my needed medications day to day, and to log what I have taken, so that I can live more comfortably

 ## Client component

 ### Functionality

-The UI is mostly going to consist of a home where you can input your daily data and see your pinned graphs.
-Also, Areas where you can go to see more analytics throughout different timespans.
-And Somewhere to go where you can set goals to be graded for throughout the upcoming years.
+The UI is mostly going to consist of a home where you can input your daily data and see your pinned graphs in one place.
+Also i will add tabs Areas where you can go to see more analytics throughout different timespans.
+And Somewhere to go where you can open a calender and set goals to be graded for throughout the upcoming years.

 ### Persistent data